Marina-N64/ecg-signal-analysis/README.md

 ---

 ## Dataset
+The ECG dataset used in this project is the MIT-BIH Arrhythmia Dataset.

 Due to file size limitations, the dataset is not included in this repository.

+### How to Run
-Download from Kaggle:
+1. Download from Kaggle:

 https://www.kaggle.com/datasets/shayanfazeli/heartbeat

-Place "mitbih_train.csv" in the same folder as the Python notebook.
+2. Place the file in a local "data/" folder:

+project/ |----data/ ¬ mitbih_train.csv

+3. Run the scripts:
+- Python:

+  data = pd.read_csv('../data/mitbih_train.csv')
+- Matlab:

+  data = readmatrix('../data/mitbih_train.csv');

 ---